SHERLYN-14/INTRO-THREE-JS/INTRO TO THREE.JS/README.md

+SHERLYN MAE P. ARDIENTE

-## npm install
+> npm install
-to install dependencies for the project to run
+install dependencies for the project to run

-## npm run dev
+> npm run dev
-to run and test the pages
+run and test the pages